IVIonsters/Journey-s-End/README.md

 ### Zachary Polof

 ### Peter Smith
+    I developed the JavaScript code to fetch and randomize event data from Ticketmaster, integrating it into each page.

 ### Stephanie Carr
+    I collaborated on UX/UI design, covering Google Font selection, original image design, and color palette, while also contributing to team organization efforts.

 ### David Rauf

 ### Joseph Ruff
-    I contributed to designing the second page, which was used as a template for each city's webpage.
-My involvement included CSS for fonts, HTML structuring, and ensuring images matched each city.
-I also helped create a responsive navigation bar and assisted in updating photos on the main page, as well as contributed to developing the README file.
+    I assisted in designing the second page template for each city's webpage, managing CSS for fonts, HTML structuring, and ensuring image consistency.
+Additionally, I contributed to creating a responsive navigation bar, updating main page photos, and developing the README file.

 ## Team Contact